mildsunrise/university-4b-tfg/memory/development.md

  - Interface with the kernel tracer, and get familiar with the available data.
  - Simulate the behaviour we're trying to analyze, in the form of both offender processes and innocent processes.
- - Automate experiments, and carry them in a controlled environment to make them (more) reproducible
+ - Automate experiments, and carry them in a controlled environment to make them (more) reproducible.
- - Analyze the resulting data and draw conclusions
+ - Analyze the resulting data and draw conclusions.

 This section walks through the reasoning, design and development of the experiment model and tooling.
 Specific experiments, results or proof-of-concept development are presented later in section \ref{sec:results}; however, some of the tools were developed in parallel with the experiments.